Things to Do at Mexico City

-You can walk around Frida Kahlo's blue house where she was born, lived, and died.
-Her blue house contrasts with the white paint of the walls and ceilings on the inside, then you'll see splashes of yellow and green paint and wood for furnishings.
+I walked around Frida Kahlo's blue house where she was born, lived, and died.
+And, I saw how her blue house contrasts with the white paint of the walls and ceilings on the inside.
+Then, I saw splashes of yellow and green paint and wood for furnishings.

 Her blue house is now the Frida Kahlo Museum in Coyoacán.
-Her bed with a mirror at the top sits near three doorways.
-Nearby, an urn with her ashes sits on a dresser, And, you can see her belongings like paintings, paint materials, clothes, jewelry, artifacts, and furnishings in the house and outdoors.
+And, her bed with a mirror at the top sits near three doorways.
+Nearby, an urn with her ashes sits on a dresser, And, I saw her belongings like paintings, paint materials, clothes, jewelry, artifacts, and furnishings in the house and outdoors.

 We went during the Day of the Dead.
-And, outside in the patios and gardens was an altar decorated with offerings.
+And, I saw outside in the patios and gardens an altar decorated with offerings.

 Now, you are not able to buy tickets in person at the entrance.
 Make sure you buy your tickets in advance and allow time for getting there at least fifteen minutes before your allocated time.
 Because you don't want to make all the effort of getting there then miss out.